projects-data-structures-fundamentals/2020-spring-carlos-melissa/README.md

     This method sorts through the first line of the CSV file provided from filename and parses the column names into a list
     filename: name of a CSV file (string)
-    returns: list of the names of the columns (strings)
+    returns: list containing the names of the columns (strings)
     """
 ```
 This method should only require two lines of code: